jjason1/Reunited/README.md

  Authors: [Jason Lin](https://github.com/jjason1), [Cheng-Shun Chuang](https://github.com/ulrixon), [Aamir Khan](https://github.com/Akhan521), [Boyi Li](https://github.com/Bli181)

- > ## Expectations
- > * The backend of your project should be implemented in C++.
-If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
- > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
- > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
-We will be checking attributions to determine if there was equal contribution to the project.
- > * **Each member of the group must actively participate in the Github Project board, writing unit tests, and reviewing commited code.**
-> * All project phases are to be submitted to this GitHub repository.
-You should modify this README file to reflect the different phases of the project.
-In addition, you should regularly hold sprint meetings with your group.
-You will need to hold two to three scrum/check-in meetings with your lab TA/reader at different times in addition to the final demo.

 ## Project Description
 * This project is interesting to our team because it provides us with a more flexible creative space.
 Projects such as chess or library systems have very specific and strict rules, which would limit our creative implementations.
 It would leave us with little to no freedom to introduce new features into our game, so we found the idea of a text-based RPG intriguing as it is the exact opposite.
 RPGs can turn into any project you desire because there is an endless number of possiblities you can bring to the table.
 We are able to customize our story in any way we want, which is why we decided to do a text-based RPG.
 * Our language of choice for this project is C++.
 Additionally, we'll be using Github as our version control system to manage our project throughout its lifecycle.